 You can decide when to harvest broad beans and red beets.
 Broad beans are usually harvested from May onwards.

-In this experiment, we look at how the broad bean performs next to different neighbouring crops.
-We are not testing the red beets with another neighbour crop, so there is no need to measure the yield of the beets.
+In this experiment, we are looking at how broad beans perform alongside various neighbouring crops.
+We are not testing red beets and the selected crop with any other neighbouring crops.
+Therefore, you do not need to measure the yield for these.

 What is the role of AVVN?